EggHeads-cs35l/image-model/README.md

 ### Step 4: Install dependencies
 We will be using TensorFlow for our ML framework: https://www.tensorflow.org

-Run the following command (in the directory) to install dependencies:
+Run the following command (in the directory) sequentially to install dependencies:
 ```sh
 conda install numpy pandas matplotlib
 conda install -c conda-forge tensorflow pillow